oganm/path-to-roll/ReadMe.md

 3. **Verify Installation**:
    - The extension icon should appear in your Chrome toolbar
    - Click it to see the status indicators
-   - Green indicators show when Pathbuilder and Roll20 are properly connected
+   - Green indicators show when services are properly connected

 ## Usage

 1. **Basic Roll**:
    - Open your Pathbuilder character sheet
    - Open your Roll20 game
+   - Wait for both status indicators to turn green
-   - Click any skill in Pathbuilder
+   - Click any rollable element in Pathbuilder
-   - The roll will be copied to your clipboard and (if enabled) pasted into Roll20
+   - The roll will be automatically sent to Roll20 (or copied to clipboard if selected)

 2. **Status Panel**:
    - Click the extension icon to see connection status
-   - Green circles indicate connected services
+   - Green circles indicate fully connected services
    - Orange/red indicate potential issues
+   - Hover over indicators for detailed status information

 3. **Settings**:
-   - Use the checkbox in the extension popup to toggle Pathbuilder's native dice tray
+   - Block Pathbuilder Dice Tray: Toggle Pathbuilder's native rolling interface
+   - Copy to Clipboard: Enable to copy rolls to clipboard instead of auto-pasting
    - Settings persist between sessions

 ## Troubleshooting

-- **Rolls not pasting in Roll20**: Ensure only one Roll20 game tab is open
+- **"Not ready" Status**:
+  - Refresh your Roll20 page
+  - Wait for the page to fully load
+  - Check if the game is actually loaded (not just the landing page)

+- **Multiple Roll20 Tabs**:
-- **Multiple Roll20 tabs**: The extension will only auto-paste when exactly one game tab is open
+  - The extension will only auto-paste when exactly one game tab is open
+  - Close other Roll20 game tabs or use clipboard mode

+- **Receiving End Error**:
+  - If you see this error, check the Roll20 status indicator
+  - If red with "Not ready", refresh the Roll20 page
+  - Wait for the status to turn green before attempting rolls

+- **Pathbuilder Dice Tray Issues**:
-- **Pathbuilder dice tray still showing**: Try toggling the checkbox in the extension popup
+  - Try toggling the checkbox in the extension popup
+  - Refresh the Pathbuilder page if changes don't take effect

 ## Contributing

 Feel free to submit issues and enhancement requests!

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.